What is the effect of abusive conduct by a parent on living arrangements for children?

 - That the Independent Children’s Lawyer explain the outcome of this litigation to the children in company with the Family Report Writer.

-At LGM Family Law, we are experienced in dealing with complex parenting issues.
+At LGM Family Law, we are experienced in dealing with complex parenting issues, including cases involving abusive conduct by a parent.
 We aim to resolve our clients’ matters amicably with the former partner.
 Where it is necessary however, we will recommend legal proceedings and represent you through to obtaining final orders.
 At the same time, we still be taking the necessary steps for a settlement of your matter to be reached with your former partner.